thinkjs/thinkjs/packages/think-resource/README.md

 - `maxage`: Function to set custom headers on response.
 Browser cache max-age in milliseconds, default is `0`.
 - `publicPath`: Public path for route-match. default is `/`.
 - `setHeaders`: Function to set custom headers on response. default is `false`. usage: `setHeaders: function(res, path, stats){}`
+- `notFoundNext`: If it can't find target file, will continue excuting `next` function.  default is `false`.

 ## Contributing